alxhill/powerline-rs/README.md

 ### fish

-You must also compile with `bare-shell` feature.
+You must also compile with `bare-SHELL` feature.

 ```bash
 # $CMD_DURATION isn't exported, cache it here for the fish_prompt command + reset it each time